50 Fun and Unique Things to Do in Gainesville TODAY

 Another state park and bird lover’s paradise, the San Felsaco Hammock Preserve also stands out for its many species of hardwood trees.

-The trail system at San Felasco Hammock Preserve is impressive with separate trails for cross country bicyclists, equestrians, and trekkers.
+The trail system at San Felasco Hammock Preserve is impressive with separate trails for cross-country bicyclists, equestrians, and trekkers.

-San Felasco Hammock Preserve has reserved nearly two-thirds of the trails for hikers so they can truly get that immersed-in-nature feeling.
+San Felasco Hammock Preserve has reserved nearly two-thirds of the trails for hikers so they can truly get that immersed in nature feeling.

 It costs $4 per vehicle plus $2 for pedestrians, bicyclists, and extra passengers.